pagkly/Zed/Investopedia3/Portfolio Runoff.md

 ## Balance Sheet Runoff

 For a bank or lender, portfolio runoff can occur when payments are made on fixed-term loans without further loan volume generation.
-Payments made on [loans](https://www.investopedia.com/terms/l/loan.asp) increase the asset balance matched against the liability with a specified target rate of interest collection until the established [maturity date](https://www.investopedia.com/terms/m/maturitydate.asp).
+Payments made on [[loans]](https://www.investopedia.com/terms/l/loan.asp) increase the asset balance matched against the liability with a specified target rate of interest collection until the established [[maturity date]](https://www.investopedia.com/terms/m/maturitydate.asp).
 At maturity, a loan’s principal has been fully repaid with interest which then exceeds the initial liability at the targeted rate.
 If the bank does not issue more loans it experiences runoff.
 If interest rates fall and a bank must issue loans at lower rates it will also experience runoff defined as the difference between what it made from higher rate loans vs. what it makes from the newly issued loans.
 Runoff can also occur when early prepayments are allowed or defaults occur as these things lower the expected receivables and returns.

 Runoff can also occur when a bank experiences withdrawals which reduce its total capital.
 Individuals and businesses may reduce their capital at banks to invest in other higher-paying investments or vehicles.